seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The passage and whole carriage of this action
 Rode on his tide.
 Go tell him this, and add,
 That if he overhold his price so much,
-We’ll none of him; but let him, like an engine
+We'll none of him; but let him, like an engine
 Not portable, lie under this report:
-‘Bring action hither, this cannot go to war:
+'Bring action hither, this cannot go to war:
 A stirring dwarf we do allowance give
-Before a sleeping giant.’
+Before a sleeping giant.'
 Tell him so.

 **PATROCLUS**
 I shall; and bring his answer presently.